Baron Balfour of Glenawley

 Baron Balfour of Glenawley or Clonawley, in the County of Fermanagh, was a title in the Peerage of Ireland.
-It was created in 1619 for Sir James Balfour, younger brother of Michael Balfour, 1st Lord Balfour of Burleigh.
-It refers to the barony of Clanawley (Scoticised to Glenawley).
+It was created in 1619 for Sir James Balfour, younger brother of the 1st Lord Balfour of Burleigh.
+It refers to the barony of Clanawley (sometimes erroneously written as Glenawley).

 Balfour was the second son of judge James Balfour, Lord Pittendreich.
 He and his elder brother were granted lands in Ireland during the Plantation of Ulster.
 Lord Balfour of Glenawley was the largest of the undertakers in County Fermanagh, where he built Castle Balfour in Lisnaskea.

 Lord Balfour died in October 1634.
 He had two sons who survived him, but neither had heirs, and they died shortly after him.
 The title became extinct on the death of his younger son in 1636, however, it is possible he never succeeded to the title.
 According to The Complete Peerage, the succession of a third Baron Balfour of Glenawley has never been recognised in any peerage.

 The lordship of Glenawley was revived in 1661 for Hugh Hamilton, 1st Baron of Glenawley, whose wife, Arabella Susan Balfour of Pitcullo, was also a relative, a daughter of a Sir William Balfour, and a nephew of Lord Balfour's daughter Anne.